Bone Grafting at Our Colleyville, TX, Practice Can Reverse Jaw Recession

 Your jawbone is the unsung hero of your oral health.
 It is a precious commodity that provides the framework and foundation for your smile.
 It supports your dental roots, and if it starts to recede, you could experience pronounced tooth loss.
 Once bone recession has reached a critical level, you will not have enough support for dental implants or even dentures.

 Thanks to modern technological advancements, inadequate bone volume and density will no longer stand between you and a stronger smile.
-At Texas Oral Surgery Specialists in Colleyville, TX, Dr. Christopher L. Tye, D.D.S., M.D., can perform advanced bone grafting.
+At Texas Oral Surgery Specialists in Colleyville, TX, Dr. Chris L. Tye, MD, DDS, D.D.S., M.D., can perform advanced bone grafting.
 If your jawbone is too thin or too shallow due to a genetic condition, an accident, years of gum disease, or an extracted tooth, he can surgically restructure and reinforce the bone tissue.
 Without surgical intervention, the bone cannot regenerate, and further recession is inevitable.

 Surgical Intervention: Rebuilding Your Foundation